 Herod’s eyes were wandering, and he decided to divorce Phasaelis to marry his brother’s wife, Herodias.
 Fearing for her life, Phasaelis fled to her father when she heard about Herod’s plans to divorce her (possibly resulting in her untimely demise), and the rest is history.

-Scripture tells us that John the Baptist was a prison of Herod and scolded Herod for marrying his brother’s wife.
-Herod was certainly annoyed but was afraid to do anything to John because he was so popular with the people.
+Scripture tells us that John the Baptist was a prisoner of Herod Antipas and scolded Herod for marrying his brother’s wife.
+Herod was annoyed but afraid to do anything to John because he was so popular with the people.